overtone/shadertone/README.md

 #### Overtone inputs:

-There are two inputs from Overtone that are created for you.
+There are three inputs from Overtone that you can use.

 First is a tap on the output volume.
 It is sent to the variable `iOvertoneVolume` which you should define at the top of your shader if